What You Need to Know About Cargo or Freight Agent

 Service Orientation: Actively looking for ways to help people.

-- Freight Receiver
+- Freight Coordinator

-Job Outlook for Cargo and Freight Agents
+Is There Job Demand for Cargo and Freight Agents?

 The states with the most job growth for Cargo or Freight Agent are Utah, Georgia, and New Jersey.
 Watch out if you plan on working in Ohio, Tennessee, or Oklahoma.
 These states have the worst job growth for this type of profession.